seynard/vcf_cleanup/README.md

 # Filter vcf file

 Histoiry of the pipeline: written in 2018 by S Eynard, updated by A Vignal in 2019.
-Version 0 made by S Eynard in 2020 and 2021, used for SeqApiPop.
-Version 1, update of version 0, addition of an option to take the data type (haploid or diploid) into account when doing filtering as it impacts the filtering done on heterozygous sites.
+Version 0 finalised by S Eynard and A Vignal in 2021, and used for SeqApiPop.
+Version 1, update of version 0, addition of an option to take the data type (haploid or diploid) into account when doing filtering as it impacts the filtering done on heterozygotes sites.
 Also small update on the plotting function.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->
 - [1. introduction](#1-introduction)